 What We’ll Be Reading this Spring Semester

 Today is the first day of the spring semester so I thought I’d give a run down of what we’ll be reading in my classes.
-Western Civilization I… Read more “What We’ll Be Reading this Spring Semester”
+Western Civilization I This class covers roughly the ancient and medieval world.
+We’ll be reading the same primary-source reader that I developed over the summer.
+This reader has excerpts from over a dozen…

 What I’ll Be Doing in the Fall Semester

 Today is the first day of the fall semester.
 Expectations run so high that the beginning of the new academic year takes on a sacramental quality.
-Incoming… Read more “What I’ll Be Doing in the Fall Semester”
+Incoming freshmen look forward to beginning the rest of their lives.
+Returning students anticipate catching up with friends after three months at a monotonous summer job.
+No one has…

 Reading Children’s Books as an Adult: Lloyd Alexander’s The Chronicles of Prydain

 My last two blog posts have been about my difficulty in finding anything worthwhile to read.
-I had been in search of a contemporary novel suitable for… Read more “Reading Children’s Books as an Adult: Lloyd Alexander’s The Chronicles of Prydain”
+I had been in search of a contemporary novel suitable for light summertime reading, but my choices had disappointed me.
+Last week, however, was a change of pace.
+In the name of doing research for our next family read,…

 More Adventures in Disappointing Novels

 Last week I wrote about how my summer-reading theme seemed to be “disappointing science fiction,” and I claimed that I was giving up on the genre.
-Unfortunately, I still… Read more “More Adventures in Disappointing Novels”
+Unfortunately, I still seem to be stuck in my theme.
+Someone recommended that I read Vicious, so I gave it a try.
+Vicious isn’t technically science fiction, but it’s probably close enough…

 Why I’m Done with Science Fiction

 I usually spend part of the summer catching up on contemporary fiction, and often my summer reading ends up falling into some sort of theme.
-This summer I… Read more “Why I’m Done with Science Fiction”
+This summer I fell into a science-fiction hole, but I think I’m going to climb back out.
+When World Magazine announced that Michel Faber’s The Book of Strange New Things was its fiction book of the year,…

 Did a 19th-Century Novelist Understand our Attitudes toward the National Debt?

 We all like to spend money.
 Unfortunately most of us don’t have as much money as we’d like to spend.
 This isn’t merely true for individuals.
-Nations can… Read more “Did a 19th-Century Novelist Understand our Attitudes toward the National Debt?”
+Nations can spend too much money as well.
+Greece has decided that it can’t handle the austerity measures necessary to put it on the path to financial stability.
+They’ve elected…

 Augustinian Morpheus